How To Make An Envelope Pillow

 Here’s what the back side of the pillow looks like.

 - Fabric – The amount of fabric needed depends on the pillow size.
 The fabric yardage I used for this project was 3/4 yard.
+This is a good scrap buster sewing project!

 - Pillow form – I really like Fairfield’s Soft Touch pillow forms.
 Whatever size you would like.
 My pillow form size is 18″ x 18″.